 New machines and equipment made the production of sweets much cheaper and available to a wider audience.
 Suddenly, sweets were becoming a treat for more people than ever before.

 Historically sweets and confectionery was hand-made luxury available only to kings, queens and wealthy aristocrats.
 The industrial revolution brought about many technological advances; lowering prices for refined sugar and allowing for factory produced sweets and confectionary.
-Because of these changes, sweets were no longer luxurious items for the super rich.
+Because of these changes, sweets were no longer luxurious items for the super rich, but available to all.

 The invention of the first milk chocolate bar